Explore Georgia Tours

 Days 1-2: Tbilisi arrival and Aragvi River rafting day trip.

-Days 3-4: Kazbegi region — paragliding, Gergeti hike, Juta Valley horseback riding.
+Days 3-4: Kazbegi region: paragliding, Gergeti hike, Juta Valley horseback riding.

 Days 5-8: Mestia to Ushguli 4-day trek through Svaneti highlands, staying in village guesthouses.

-Estimated Cost: $2,200-3,500 per person (comprehensive adventure package)
+Estimated Cost: $2,200-3,500 per person (full adventure package)

 Best Time for Adventure Activities in Georgia